quii/learn-go-with-tests/anti-patterns.md

 At first pass it's reasonable to say the design isn't so bad.
 It only has 2 dependencies!

-Re-evaluate the design by considering the handler's responsibilities
+Re-evaluate the design by considering the handler's responsibilities:

 - Parse the request body into a `User` ✅
 - Use `UserStore` to check if the user exists ❓